fabiosvm/powerc/README.md

 Now, you can compile an example by typing the following command:

 ```
-build/powerc examples/fib.pwc
+build/powerc examples/arith.pwc
 ```

-> **Note:** Currently, the compiler just prints the tokens of the source code.
+> **Note:** Currently, the compiler just prints the tokens and recognizes the syntax.

 ## Cleaning